0x2196f3/HomeAssistantLauncher/README.md

 ## Installation

 1. Download the APK from the releases section.
 2. Enable installation from unknown sources in your device settings.
 3. Install the APK and launch the app.
+4. Go to your device's settings and set HomeAssistantLauncher as the default launcher app.
+5. Launch HomeAssistantLauncher to start using it.

+## Known Issues

+- **Unable to Clear Cookies**: Currently, there is an issue with clearing cookies within the app.
+To clear cookies, please use the Android settings to clear the app data.